 increased the value of these drugs, creating a vast black market,

 turning many of my inner cities into warzones.
-(And we note that this
+(And we note that

 was done without resorting to the tedium of passing a Constitutional